 - In a large bowl, whisk together the eggs, milk, Dijon mustard, salt and pepper.
 Stir in the cheese and asparagus.

-- Scatter the bread cubes evenly in the greased baking dish, then top the bread with the sausage mixture and asparagus.
+- Scatter the bread cubes evenly in the greased baking dish, then top the bread with the sausage mixture.
 Pour the egg mixture over the layers of bread and sausage.
 Cover the dish securely with plastic wrap and refrigerate it overnight, or for about 8 hours.

 - Remove the strata from the fridge, discard the plastic wrap, and let it rest at room temperature for 30 minutes.